November 20, 2024

 Flat

-Naturally, as people grew more accustomed to using computers and mobile phones, the need for skeuomorphism drifted away.
+Frequently compared to minimalism, the flat style uses uncomplicated designs within a greater negative space.
 Instead of giving icons and buttons a 3D treatment, flat is 2D and abandons exaggerated gradients and drop shadows.
-The results create a leaner design that more easily adapts to different screen sizes.
-However, flat designs can also be used for logos, posters, guidebooks, and more.
-Frequently compared to minimalism, the flat style uses uncomplicated designs within a greater negative space.
 Its color palette tends to be more subdued and its imagery is anchored by illustrations, iconography, and pictograms.

 Key characteristics: